-Notes for presentation on Monday 24th July scheduled as
+Notes related to presentation on Monday 24th July

 Including the theory of evolved construction kits